abhiram-arun/cdit-grievence-classification/README.md

 # IndicTrans2 Malayalam to English Translation

-A Malayalam-English bilingual grievance classification system that categorizes Malayalam citizen inputs into:
+A Malayalam-English bilingual grievance classification system that categorizes Malayalam speaking citizen's inputs into:

     🏢 Department